MRM-AIA-TP-27/MRM_YashaswiniMukkamala/Task_1.md

 Created a local folder named GitHub_task on my Ubuntu system.
 Inside it, I wrote a simple Python program that prints "Hello World!".
-Initialized a Git repository, committed the file, and pushed it to my GitHub repository MRM_<YashaswiniMukkamala>.
+Initialized a Git repository, committed the file, and pushed it to my GitHub repository MRM_YashaswiniMukkamala

 ## Steps Followed